dssg/hitchhikers-guide/tech-tutorials/databases/databases.md

-This session covered basic of relational databases and NoSQL databases.
+This session covered basics of relational databases and NoSQL databases.